 Watch our introductory video to find out more about this collaborative cluster

 Micro-credentials are small packets of learning and skills acquisition that may be recognised by a digital certificate or badge.
-They may be standalone, or the starting point for degree-level study.
-Micro-credentials are used in a range of education and training contexts.
-We would like to explore their use and potential in the Scottish higher education context.
+They may be standalone qualifications or the starting point for degree-level study.
+The COVID-19 pandemic has brought such flexible learning into sharper focus, as an increasing number of individuals are expected to pursue opportunities for online upskilling and re-skilling, to combat the economic challenges of the pandemic.